stephenprager92/bethlehem-neighborhood-map/README.md

 ## Instructions

 In order to run the development version of this application, you'll first need to download the below files or clone this repository to get started.
 The app is built using the React library, so you'll also need to run `npm install` on your terminal while in the project directory to install all project dependencies.
-Finally, you'll need to run `npm start` in the project directory in order to start the server.

-This repository includes the following file structure:

-	|-- .gitignore,
-	|-- app-screenshot.PNG,
-	|-- CONTRIBUTING.md,
-	|-- package-lock.json,
-	|-- package.json,
-	|-- README.md,
-	Blank HTML to anchor page, (development) service worker, page icon
-	|-- public,
-	|   |-- favicon.ico,
-	|   |-- index.html,
-	|   |-- manifest.json,
-	|   |-- service_worker.js,
-	|-- src,
-	   Core application framework and testing
-	   |-- App.js,
-	   |-- App.test.js,
-	   |-- index.js,
-	   |-- logo.svg,
-	   |-- registerServiceWorker.js'=,
-	   React components used to render the UI of the application
-	   |-- components,
-	   |   |-- Footer.js,
-	   |   |-- ListView.js,
-	   |   |-- Map.js,
-	   |   |-- Title.js,
-	   CSS to style the app, including responsive media queries
-	   |-- css,
-	       |-- App.css,
-	       |-- Footer.css,
-	       |-- index.css,
-	       |-- ListView.css,
-	       |-- Map.css,
+Finally, you'll need to run `npm start` in the project directory in order to start the development server.

+Note I have not yet moved this app into production as I wish to make further edits to it beyond the scope of this course's requirements.

+The project repository includes the following file structure:

+	|-- .gitignore
+	|-- app-screenshot.PNG
+	|-- CONTRIBUTING.md
+	|-- package-lock.json
+	|-- package.json
+	|-- README.md
+	|-- public (Blank HTML to anchor page, development service worker, page icon)
+	|   |-- favicon.ico
+	|   |-- index.html
+	|   |-- manifest.json
+	|   |-- service_worker.js
+	|-- src (Core application framework)
+	   |-- App.js
+	   |-- App.test.js
+	   |-- index.js
+	   |-- logo.svg
+	   |-- registerServiceWorker.js
+	   |-- components (React components used to render the UI of the application)
+	   |   |-- Footer.js
+	   |   |-- ListView.js
+	   |   |-- Map.js
+	   |   |-- Title.js
+	   |-- css (CSS to style the app, including responsive media queries)
+	       |-- App.css
+	       |-- Footer.css
+	       |-- index.css
+	       |-- ListView.css
+	       |-- Map.css
 	       |-- Title.css

 Users should download the entire file directory, although content outside of sub-folders (for exampmle, this README) can be safely ignored if desired.